-- 14.5.2.
-A securities settlement facility should have a formal policy that sets out the process for entering into, maintaining and exiting key outsourcing or service provision arrangements.
+- 14.5.2 A securities settlement facility should have a formal policy that sets out the process for entering into, maintaining and exiting key outsourcing or service provision arrangements.
 Before an outsourcing or service provision arrangement is established, senior management should identify the business, operational and other risks involved and ensure that these risks can be adequately monitored and controlled by the facility, and that the Reserve Bank and other relevant authorities are able to access sufficient information and effectively perform crisis management actions (see SSF Standards 14.9, 14.10 and 14.11).
-The board should approve the establishment of any outsourcing or service provision arrangement for a key business activity and be informed on a regular basis of the performance of the service provider. - 14.5.3.
-3.17.21.
-An FMIA securities settlement facility that outsources operations to or is otherwise dependent on critical service providers should also disclose the nature and scope of this dependency to its participants.
-In addition to these service providers (such as financial messaging providers), an FMIa securities settlement facility is also typically dependent on the adequate functioning of utilities (such as power and telecommunication companies).
-As a result, an FMIa securities settlement facility should identify the risks from its critical service providers and utilities and take appropriate actions to manage these dependencies through appropriate contractual and organisational arrangements.
-An FMIA securities settlement facility should inform its relevant authorities about the Reserve Bank of any such critical dependencies on critical utilities or service providers and utilities ensure that both it and take measures the Reserve Bank are able to allow these authorities to be informed about access sufficient information on the performance of these critical utilities or service providers and utilities.
-To that end, the FMI can securities settlement facility may contractually provide for direct contacts between the critical service provider and the relevant authority, Reserve Bank, or contractually ensure that the relevant authority can Reserve Bank is able to obtain specific reports from the critical service provider, or the FMI.
-Alternatively, the securities settlement facility may provide full information to the authority the Reserve Bank with relevant information that it receives from the critical service provider.
+The board should approve the establishment of any outsourcing or service provision arrangement for a key business activity and be informed on a regular basis of the performance of the service provider. - 14.5.3 A securities settlement facility that outsources operations to or is otherwise dependent on critical service providers should also disclose the nature and scope of this dependency to its participants.
+In addition to these service providers (such as financial messaging providers), a securities settlement facility is also typically dependent on the adequate functioning of utilities (such as power and telecommunication companies).
+As a result, a securities settlement facility should identify the risks from its critical service providers and utilities and take appropriate actions to manage these dependencies through appropriate contractual and organisational arrangements.
+A securities settlement facility should inform the Reserve Bank of any critical dependencies on utilities or service providers and ensure that both it and the Reserve Bank are able to access sufficient information on the performance of these utilities or service providers.
+To that end, the securities settlement facility may contractually provide for direct contacts between the critical service provider and the Reserve Bank, or contractually ensure that the Reserve Bank is able to obtain specific reports from the critical service provider.
+Alternatively, the securities settlement facility may provide the Reserve Bank with relevant information that it receives from the critical service provider. - 14.5.4 A securities settlement facility's contractual arrangements with critical service providers should also ensure that the securities settlement facility's approval is mandatory before a critical service provider can itself outsource material elements of the service provided to the securities settlement facility, and that in the event of such an arrangement, full access to necessary information is preserved.
+Clear lines of communication should be established between the dependent securities settlement facility and the critical service provider to facilitate the flow of information between parties in both ordinary and exceptional circumstances (see SSF Standard 14.9).
+Additional controls may be required where outsourcing or service provision arrangements involve critical functions of the securities settlement facility or where relevant to crisis management (see SSF Standards 14.10 and 14.11).